 Strengthen memorization skills.

-Expand the overall feel for and response to the song (an essential in the art of soloing!
+Expand the overall feel for and response to the song (an essential in the art of soloing!)

 How to make it happen

 Choose a song that you like, but be sure it’s a simple song, preferably one that is written in 3/4 or 4/4 time.
-It should have a moderate tempo and no more than three chords.
+It should have a moderate tempo and no more than three or four chords.
 Use a basic strum and take your time!
 The goal is not to create a performance piece, but simply to learn to play a few songs correctly.
 Don’t worry about your vocal quality.
 Instead, focus on putting all of the elements together.
-A recording device can be handy for your work and a metronome is essential.
-If you are not sure that your rhythm is correct, you can contact me to assist you with your method, determine your level of accuracy or help you with corrections.
-Also, be sure to check out Getting Started, which includes nine songs with instructions and a CD, as well as more tips on song playing.

 Success!